pursuit-curriculum/unit-dsa/intro-to-oop/lesson-notes/README.md

 vendingMachine.vend(1);
 ```

-When we make a new class and add properties inside of the constructor, we use `this` to be sure we are referencing the properties inside `this` class.
+When we make a new class and add properties inside the constructor, we use `this` to be sure we are referencing the properties inside `this` class.

 ## Make an Instance of Each Class Customizable

-Our world is very boring; all we have are roan colored miniature horses.
-We need a way to customize each object so we can have more animals.
+Our world is very boring; all we have are roan-colored miniature horses.
+We need a way to customize each object to have more animals.

 ```js
 class Animal {